Trump supporters, how do you square this?

 Ranked voting has a lot of compelling arguments, but also a lot of non-compelling ones.
 Just like anything in life.

 If you watch the whole thing, let me know and I'd be happy to hear and discuss what you think.
-It's 23 minutes well-spent in my opinion because there's no persuasion attempts being made.
+It's 23 minutes well-spent in my opinion because there are no persuasion attempts being made.
 I'm an amateur intellectually though so take it easy on me.

 You could also put in a clause where you are allowed one more term if you have a 75% approval rating.
 Obviously the way they determine the approval rating would have to be concrete.
 But if someone is doing a really good job, it's kinda counter-productive to kick them out.
 It would also incentivize doing a good job.
 You would still have to kick them out after another term or it will eventually get abused and corrupted.